-As you can see in this picture, this table is decked out in red, white and blue.
-You would think a cute table like this would take some cash money to make happen but I am all about the easy and inexpensive.
-The checkered tablecloth can be found in plastic form at the dollar store.
+You would think a cute table setting would take some cash money to make happen but I am all about the easy and inexpensive.
+A red & white checkered tablecloth can be found in plastic form at the dollar store.
 If your dollar store doesn’t have the checkered variety, simply choose a solid red.
-The dishes are pretty but also non-disposable.
 I don’t know about you but I do not want to wash dishes after a party, even using my dishwasher.
 Get Solo blue plates and bowls and of course, red Solo cups.
 Plastic forks, spoons and knives are the way to go too, however, don’t get the absolute cheapest.
 Get utensils with a little weight to them.
 Nothing worse than a plastic fork tine breaking off into your potato salad!
 Pick up some patriotic-themed napkins at the dollar store and your table setting is complete!

-Notice the centerpiece in the pic….it’s super easy!
-Just purchase a few cheap flags (they are everywhere right before Memorial Day).
-Simply purchase a lovely, red geranium from your local nursery and then stick a few small, inexpensive flags in.
+Now for a super-easy centerpiece!
+Just purchase a few small, inexpensive flags on sticks (they are everywhere right before Memorial Day).
+Buy a lovely, red geranium from your local nursery and then stick a few small, inexpensive flags in.
 Voila!
 Easy and affordable centerpieces.